-Also known as lymphocytopenia, it is a term used to describe the state in which a certain type of blood cell called a lymphocyte is lacking.
+Also known as lymphocytopenia, it is a term used to describe the state in which a specific type of blood cell called a lymphocyte is lacking.

-Lymphocytes are one of three types of white blood cells (known as leukocytes ) that are found in the blood.
+Lymphocytes are one of three types of white blood cells (known as leukocytes ) found in the blood.

-Leukocytes function as part of our body’s first-line immune defense against disease-causing pathogens, such as bacteria, viruses and parasites.
+Leukocytes are part of our body’s first-line immune defense against disease-causing pathogens, such as bacteria, viruses, and parasites.

 It is a condition that implies a decrease in the level of serum lymphocytes.
-Lymphocytes are essential in the part of immunity or in the protection of the body against infections.
-Many conditions are associated with lymphopenia.
+Lymphocytes are essential in the part of immunity or the body’s protection against infections.
+Many states are associated with Lymphopenia.
 Others who suffer from this condition are asymptomatic or do not present any signs or symptoms.

 Lymphocytes are essential in the body because they generally make up approximately 20% to 40% of the white blood cells in our serum.

-The normal level of lymphocytes is higher than 1,500 cells per microliter in adults, while for children the normal level is approximately 3,000 cells per microliter.
+The average level of lymphocytes is higher than 1,500 cells per microliter in adults, while for children, the intermediate level is approximately 3,000 cells per microliter.

 Below these levels, depending on the corresponding age group, Lymphopenia will be considered.
-There should also be a significant decrease in the level before it is considered that way.
+There should also be a significant decrease in the story before it is believed.

 Lymphopenia ranks and classification

-There are three types of Lymphopenia and, in most cases, it is divided according to the type of lymphocytes decreased.
-A direct term is used when all types of lymphocytes are decreasing.
+There are three types of Lymphopenia, and, in most cases, it is divided according to the kind of lymphocytes decreased.
+A direct term is used when all sorts of lymphocytes are reduced.

 Lymphopenia T: Specifically, T lymphocytes are affected mainly by HIV or AIDS.
-This is related to the deficiency of T. The condition usually develops in case of HIV attack.
+This is related to the deficiency of T. The condition usually develops in the case of an HIV attack.

-On the other hand, this condition could be idiopathic, which is a rare heterogeneous disorder.
+On the other hand, this condition could be idiopathic, a rare heterogeneous disorder.
 In this condition, the T cells fall below 300 cells per microliter.

-Lymphopenia B: This is basically caused by some type of immunodeficiency.
+Lymphopenia B: This is caused by some immunodeficiency.
 It is related to B lymphocyte deficiency.
 Causes humoral immunodeficiency.

 The cause of this condition is the regular intake of medications that suppress the body’s immune system.